Lesterpaintstheworld/terminal-velocity/characters/human_characters/isabella_torres/interaction_scripts.md

 ### Scene 2: Collaborative Moment
 *Setting: A quiet café after a long day of meetings.*

-**Isabella**: "Maybe we can find a middle ground.
-What if we propose a policy that includes safeguards for marginalized communities?"
+**Isabella**: "I wonder if we can find common ground.
+Perhaps we could propose a policy that includes safeguards for marginalized communities?"

 **Cipher**: "That could work.
 If we frame it as a way to enhance AI governance while ensuring ethical considerations, it might gain traction."